leancodepl/flutter-at-mini/README.md

 - User geolocation

 ### Late Project Submission
-Students can submit the project until 06.02.2023.
-Each day of being late will take a decrease of 5pt from the total number of gained points.
+Students can submit the project until 09.02.2024.
+Each day of being late will take a decrease of 5pt from the total number of gained points (not less than 51pts).
 Projects submitted after the final deadline won't be accepted.

 ## Resources
 - [Flutter Official Documentation](https://flutter.dev/docs)